-We invest in research and development ("R&D") to develop advanced technologies and products necessary to serve our markets.
-Our R&D activities typically support large competitive design win opportunities for major programs at key customers, which require best-in-class performance, size, cost and functional density.
+We invest in research and development ("R&D") to develop advanced technologies and products to best serve our markets.
+Our R&D activities support large competitive design win opportunities for major programs at key customers, which require best-in-class performance, size, cost and functional density.
 We also invest in R&D to develop new products for broader market applications.
 Our R&D efforts require us to focus on both continuous improvement and innovation in fundamental areas including materials, software, semiconductor process technologies, simulation and modeling, systems architecture, circuit design, device packaging, module integration and test.

 We have developed multiple generations of GaAs, GaN, BAW and surface acoustic wave ("SAW") process technologies that we manufacture.
 We invest in these technologies to improve device performance, reduce die size and reduce manufacturing costs.
-We also help develop and qualify technologies in cooperation with suppliers, including SOI microelectromechanical system ("MEMS") technology for switches and tuners, silicon germanium ("SiGe") for amplifiers, and bulk complementary metal oxide semiconductor ("CMOS") for power management devices and SoC solutions.
+We also source technologies in cooperation with key suppliers, including silicon on insulator ("SOI") for switches and tuners, silicon germanium ("SiGe") for amplifiers, complementary metal oxide semiconductor ("CMOS") for power management devices and SoC solutions, MEMS technology for switches and force-sensing and SiC for high voltage power conversion devices.
 We combine these technologies with proprietary design methods, intellectual property ("IP") and other expertise to improve performance, increase integration and reduce the size and cost of our products.